2013 Indonesia Super League: Teams

-Stadium and locations
+Stadiums and locations

-Stadiums (2013 season)

-Primary venues used in the Indonesia Super League:

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 1Gustavo Chena is Gresik United captain, before he leaves the club after his contract terminated.

 2Aldo Barreto was Gresik captain until 14 June, when he suffered an injury due to a broken hand when playing against Arema and adjudged not to play again until the Super League finish.
 Ambrizal was handed the captaincy in Aldo's absence.

 3Eka Ramdani was Pelita captain until April, when he was injured.
 Mijo Dadić was handed the captaincy in Eka's absence.

 4Ambrizal is PSPS captain, before he resigned from the club and joined Gresik United.